guinetn/browserLocalHomepage/assets/chapters/computer_science/programming_paradigms.md

 A model, enable progress
 System of assumptions (hypothèses), concepts, ways of thinking, values, practices (methodology) accepted by members of a community

-* IMPERATIVE
+* IMPERATIVE (DEFINE HOW)
-Steps of instr.: follow my commands in the order I give them Allows side effects
+Define exact steps of instr.: follow my commands in the order I give them Allows side effects

 * FUNCTIONAL